Aloso/fastjade/README.md

 ```

-## Known issues
+## Known issues / incompatibilities with jade

   * Javascript-like constructs (`if/else`, `unless`, `each`, `case`) don't work, but can be realized with actual javascript
   * `extends`, `block`, `mixin` and `include` is not supported yet, but I will add it very soon.
   * In javascript lines, some local variables of the template engine can be accessed.
-As a result, `_` can't be used as variable name, otherwise the script will crash.
+As a result, `_` can't be used as variable name, otherwise the script crashes.
-  * fastjade behaves different than jade when indentation is imperfect:
+  * when dealing with imperfect indentation, fastjade behaves more logical than jade:
     ```jade
     div
        p Hello
-      p World    <- This <p> is inside the <div>, but it shouldn't
+      p World    <- in jade, this <p> is outside the <div>
     ```

 ## Not supported yet